What is a Collateral Mortgage?

 Which lenders use standard charge mortgages?

 Most mortgage lenders use standard-charge mortgages, including monoline lenders such as True North Mortgage.
 Some lenders offer both, while others might only offer collateral-charge mortgages.
 TD is a major bank that only offers mortgages with collateral charges.
-HSBC and Tangerine also only offers collateral-charge mortgages.
+Tangerine also only offers collateral-charge mortgages.

-The calculators and content on this page are provided for general information purposes only.
-WOWA does not guarantee the accuracy of information shown and is not responsible for any consequences of the use of the calculator.
+• The calculators and content on this page are for general information only.
+WOWA does not guarantee the accuracy and is not responsible for any consequences of using the calculator.